[1] "data.frame"

 Write a version of xtabs that does not rely on a formula interface (compare Section 10.3.4).
 Allow three parameters: a data frame, the name of the “counts” column, and the names of the cross-classifying factors.
 Hence, my_xtabs(x, "Freq", c("Var1", "Var2")) should be equivalent to xtabs(Freq~Var1+Var2, x).

 12.2.
-Data frame subsetting#
+Data frame subsetting

 12.2.1.
-Data frames are lists#
+Data frames are lists

 A data frame is a named list whose elements represent individual columns.
 Therefore[5], length yields the number of columns and names gives their respective labels.

-Let’s play around with a data frame:
+Let’s play around with this data frame:

 (x <- data.frame(